 The study concluded that olmesartan was directly linked to the patients’ alarming injuries.

 In July of 2013, the United States Food and Drug Administration issued a Safety Announcement which warned of the link between the use of olmesartan and serious gastrointestinal side effects, such as chronic diarrhea and weight loss.

-Drug injury lawyer Kristian Rasmussen of Cory Watson Attorneys is currently investigating claims by individuals who suffered severe gastrointestinal side effects after taking Benicar®, Benicar HCT®, Tribenzor®, and Azor®.
-Contact us today for a free case evaluation.
+Drug injury lawyer Andrew Jones of Cory Watson Attorneys is currently investigating claims by individuals who suffered severe gastrointestinal side effects after taking Benicar®, Benicar HCT®, Tribenzor®, and Azor®.